Who Gets the House in a Divorce in San Antonio, Texas?

 Can I be forced to give up the house?

 In order to avoid having to give up the house, you need to make sure you agree on some kind of a financial settlement.
 This is where a buyout comes into play.
 If you’re financially unable to fulfill the court requests, the best option is to sell the house and opt out to buy a house with a smaller value.
 The court often also takes the welfare of your children into consideration - often the children stay in the family home due to the number of assets, the lifestyle and the courtesy of causing as little disrupting as possible.

 So what should my first steps be?

 Firstly, I suggest sitting down with your spouse and really talk about who gets the house in a divorce.
 Determine how you will divide your assets, think of custody and property settlement.
 If a decision has been made or in the case of no cooperation, your next step would be to contact the divorce lawyer and determine whether you need to take things to court.
 Divorce is a complicated process and often the most stressful time for most people.
 Think clearly and don’t make any quick decisions, especially if you have children.
 If possible, make sure that things are fair and understandable for both parties.

 Thinking of selling your house after the divorce?

-Give us a call on 210-610-2511 - we buy houses and give you a cash offer within 24 hours - your house could be sold in a week!
+Give us a call - we buy houses and give you a cash offer within 24 hours - your house could be sold in a week!
 Moving on has never been this easy.
 Are you worried about repairs?
 Don’t be - we will take a house in any given state.
 We’ve helped hundreds of homeowners sell their San Antonio houses.
-Give us a call on 210-610-2511 to receive your first quote!
+Give us a call to receive your first quote!
 We will answer any real estate questions you might have.